Explicit Estimators for Loss Tomography: Estimator Evaluation

-To confirm the above, three rounds of simulations are conducted in various setting, where five estimators are evaluated, i.e. the full likelihood, pairwise likelihood, i.e. $A_k(2))$, triple-wise likelihood, i.e. $A_k(3)$, a pair local, i.e $lm_k(2)$, and a triple local, i.e. $lm_k(3)$ are compared against each other and the results are presented in a number of tables.
-The number of samples used in the simulations starts from 300 and end at 9900 in a step of 300.
-For each sample size, 20 experiments are carried out to obtain the means and variance.
-In the tables, we only present a part of the results in the tables, where all of the means and variance for the samples varying from 300 to 3000 are included while two samples, i.e. 4800 and 9900, are presented for the other samples that are larger than 3000.
-Table \ref{Tab2} is the results obtained from a tree with 8 descendants, where the loss rate of a link is set to 1\%.
-In general, when the sample is small, the estimates obtained by all estimators are drifted away from the true value that indicates the data obtained is not enough.
-Once the sample size reaches 2000, the estimates approach to the true value that shows there is enough information to make an accurate estimate.
+To compare the performance of the three types of estimators, three rounds of simulations are conducted in various setting.
+Five estimators: the full likelihood, pairwise likelihood, triple-wise likelihood, a pair local, and a triple local, are compared against each other in the simulation and the results are presented in three tables, from Table \ref{Tab2} to Table \ref{Tab4}.
+The number of samples used in the simulations varies from 300 to 9900 in a step of 300.
+For each sample size, 20 experiments with different initial seeds are carried out and the means and variances of the estimates obtained by each of the five estimators are presented in the tables for comparison.
+Due to the space limitation, we only present a part of the results in the tables, where all of the means and variance for the samples varying from 300 to 3000 are included.
+For the samples from 3300 to 9900, only two of them, i.e. 4800 and 9900, are presented.

+Table \ref{Tab2} is the results obtained from a tree with 8 children, where the loss rate of a child is set to 1\%.
+The result shows when the sample is small, the estimates obtained by all estimators are drifted away from the true value that indicates the data obtained is not stable.
+Once the sample size reaches 2000, the estimates approach to the true value because the data is stabilised around the true value.
 All of the estimators achieve the same outcome with the increase of samples.
-However, with the increase of samples, the variance reduces slowly although there are a number of exceptions.
-The results also show that if the loss rate is lower, such as 1\%, there is little difference between the estimators in terms of the means of the estimated obtained and the variance of the estimates.
+Generally, with the increase of samples, the variance reduces slowly although there are a number of exceptions.
+As expected, there is little difference between the estimators in terms of the means and the variance of the estimates if the loss rate of a path or a child is around 1\%.